paesanilab/MB-Fit/README.md

 Most recent changes at the top

 Version v0.2.3 (Under development, not released.)
+* added new 'arguments' parameter to all functions that call psi4 or qchem. 'arguments' is a dictionary of extra arguments to be passed on to the QM code.
 * Fixed a bug where the link generated in run_fit.sh by prepare_fits() would be the local path to the training set file instead of a path to the symbolic link in the same directory.
 * Fixed a bug where the training set generator would supply the wrong number of arguments